Federer back in the groove at Tour Finals - Capital Sports

 Speaking after receiving his year-end number one trophy following the Federer match, Nadal said he is ready to give it a go against Goffin.

-“It has been a fantastic season, a very emotional one after all of the things I have been going through in the last couple of years with injury,” he said.
+“It has been a fantastic season, a very emotional one after all of the things I have been going through in the last couple of years with injury.
+See you tomorrow on court,” he said.

-“To have this trophy again is something I never thought was possible.
-See you tomorrow on court.”

 – Caught off guard –

-While Nadal frets over his fitness, Federer was back in the groove against Sock, who had grabbed the last Tour Finals berth by winning his first Masters title in Paris earlier this month.
+While Nadal frets over his fitness, Federer was back in the groove against Sock.

-Even the 25-year-old, yet to make it past the last 16 at any Grand Slam, was caught off guard by his climb to a career-high ninth in the rankings.
+Even Sock, yet to make it past the last 16 at any Grand Slam, was caught off guard by his climb to a career-high ninth in the rankings.

 He was forced to cancel a scheduled round of golf at Augusta as he instead prepared to face Federer.

-A relaxing stroll around that famous course might have seem preferable to facing Federer, who hadn’t lost a set in their three previous meetings and quickly took charge with a break in the first game.
+A relaxing stroll around that famous course might have seem preferable to facing Federer, who maintained his record of never dropping a set to the American.

-That was all the advantage Federer needed as the 19-time Grand Slam champion swept through the first set with 10 winners and four aces.

-Federer didn’t have it so easy as Sock found some rhythm in the second set, but the Swiss held his nerve to take it in a tie-break.
+Fans hoping for some young blood to challenge Federer and Nadal got a glimpse of a possible future star as world number three Zverev made his tournament debut.

+Zverev is the youngest Tour Finals qualifier since Juan Martin del Potro in 2008, the towering 6ft 6in 20-year-old having underlined his emergence with five titles this year.

 Comments